willemlarsen/mobprogrammingrpg/rpg_roles_plain_text.md

 - Point out a complex conditional
 - Point out duplication
 - Point out an unnamed variable or method

-- Propose an action fo deodorizing the code
+- Propose an action for deodorizing the code

 ## Nostalgist